You are here

 Welcome to Federal Jury Service for the U.S. District Court, Southern District of Georgia.

-The following information provided explains the procedures, duties and amenities of federal jury service for the U. S. District Court, Southern District of Georgia.
+The following information provided explains the procedures and duties of federal jury service for the U. S. District Court, Southern District of Georgia.
 Serving as a juror is a fundamental obligation we all share as citizens of the United States.
 Only by having people like you participate in the process can we ensure that all persons in federal court will be afforded their constitutional right to have a jury pool drawn from a fair cross section of the community in this District.

 Jury service sometimes requires sacrifices and may mean rearranging schedules, canceling appointments, or missing work.
 Yet serving as a juror is an important civic and community duty, as well as a privilege and responsibility.
 Those who serve as jurors have an opportunity to see the courts in action and to actively participate in a fundamental democratic process.
 We extend our sincere appreciation for your participating in the process and trust that you will find your experience rewarding.